crackernutter/EsriRESTScraper/README.md

 This method creates a feature class in a geodabase with the appropriate spatial reference, geometry type, and the appropriate fields (and field lengths, etc).
 This method really only needs to be run a single time, then you have the correct feature class locally, and all you need to do is update it.

-The name of the feature class is derived from the name in the REST endpoing, although this can be overwritten with an optional parameter.
+The name of the feature class is derived from the name in the REST endpoint, although this can be overwritten with an optional parameter.

 ### Issues: